tsraveling/igor/README.md

     alice.tres # the SpriteFrames resource, which can be loaded into an AnimatedSprite2D
 ```

+NOTE: In character mode, large-sprite slicing does not work.
+If a source image exists here that is larger than the max dimension, an error will be thrown.

 #### Environment

 `mode: env` assumes that each subfolder contains a whole piece of environment.
 It will: